mholling/dnt900/README.md

 Building the Module
 ===================

 To build the module, your linux system should be set up for kernel development.
 This is probably as simple as installing the `kernel-devel` package, or its equivalent in your distribution.
+Your kernel version should be 3.10 or later.

 All going well, running the provided makefile should result in a sucessfully built kernel module called `dnt900.ko`: